 Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

-Under the authority of the Director of UNU-EHS/Vice-Rector in Europe and the overall supervision of the Head of the Environmental Vulnerability and Ecosystem Services (EVES) section, the successful candidate will be entrusted with the following tasks:
+Under the authority of the Director of UNU-EHS and the guidance of the MCII Executive Director and the CRAIC Project Manager, the successful candidate will be entrusted with the following tasks:

 Required qualifications and experience include: